xu-qingxin/xu-qingxin.github.io/_pages/about.md

 **Get in touch**

-If you have questions or comments about my work, feel free to reach out to me!

-You can reach me via email at xuqingxin@xmu.edu.cn and find me on [ResearchGate](https://www.researchgate.net/profile/Qingxin-Xu){:target="\_blank"}.
+If you have questions or comments about my work, you can reach me via email at xuqingxin@xmu.edu.cn and find me on [ResearchGate](https://www.researchgate.net/profile/Qingxin-Xu){:target="\_blank"}.
 My ORCID is 0000-0002-8798-1192.